wilmoore/almon/Readme.md

 > Why does this not work on windows?

-This script is currently only tested on unix-like (i.e. POSIX) systems such as Linux, *BSD.
-This means, it should work on your macbook, but not on a windows 7 machine.
+It is possible that it will work on windows (see `getenv('HOME')`); however, this script is currently only tested on unix-like (i.e. POSIX) systems such as Linux, *BSD.
+This means, it will definitely work on your macbook.
 Sorry...time trade-off.

 [asterisk]:   http://www.asterisk.org/